Diversity and Inclusion

 Our Commitment to Equity, Diversity, Justice, and Inclusion

 The Salvation Army Thrift Store is committed to creating a safe and welcoming environment where our shared communities—from our employees and volunteers to our guests and donors—feel a strong sense of belonging.
-As part of that journey, we are proud to be an official Employer Partner with the Canadian Centre of Diversity and Inclusion (CCDI).
+As part of that journey, we are proud to be an official Employer Partner with the Canadian Centre for Diversity and Inclusion (CCDI).

 Our goal is to be a preferred place for all, regardless of ethnicity, gender, sexual orientation, or ability, and to be an ally for social change and representation within our shared communities across Canada.